atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `println`
     Cause the editor to print to the console.
 Useful for debugging if running editors locally.

-arg0
+arg0 : class java.lang.String : No Description

 ### `regexpReplace`
     Replace all occurrences of the given regular expression in this project

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `replace`
     Replace all occurrences of the given string literal in this project.
 Use with care!

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `replaceInPath`
     Globally replace all occurrences of the given string literal in file paths in this project

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ## `spring.bootProject`
 **Spring Boot project**